 12. Keep It Crisp and Clean With White Tile

-From blond to dark wood, you can’t go wrong with crisp and clean white tile pairing.
-We love how this kitchen designed by Molly Howe Design uses the Hex Matte White tile to create a wonderfully textured white backsplash.
-The white range hood and countertops add to the crispness of this design.
+Whether your cabinets are blond or dark wood, you can’t go wrong pairing them with crisp, clean white tile.
+We love how this kitchen, designed by Molly Howe Design, uses Hex Matte White tile with white grout to create a textured yet chromatically uniform backsplash.
+The white range hood and countertops further enhance the neat, streamlined look of the space.

 This bright modern kitchen features a small hexagon-shaped tile backsplash.